Nexedi/jio/docs/style_guide.rst

 ^^^^^^^^^^^^

 `JSLint <http://www.jslint.com/>`_ is a quality tool that inspects code and warns about potential problems.
-It is available online and can also be integrated into several development environments, so errors can be highlighted when writing code.
+It can be used online and can also be integrated into several development environments, so errors can be highlighted while writing code.

 Before validating your code in JSLint, you should use a code